Work with Olympic Broadcasting Services

 Photo of Rio 2016 / Image Courtesy of OBS

-Olympic Broadcasting Services (OBS), founded in 2001, is the host broadcaster of the Olympic Games.
+Olympic Broadcasting Services, founded in 2001, is the host broadcast organisation for the Olympic Games Tokyo 2020.

-From the management of the International Broadcast Centre to the production and broadcasting of each competition to broadcasters around the globe, OBS is responsible for the entire broadcasting operation at the Olympic Games.
+From the management of the International Broadcast Centre to the production and broadcasting of each competition to broadcasters around the globe, OBS is responsible for the entire broadcasting operation at the Olympic Games Tokyo 2020.

 Merits of Working with OBS

-Feel the thrill of the Olympic Games while working onsite at the International Broadcasting Centre or one of the Olympic venues.
+Feel the thrill of the Olympic Games Tokyo 2020 while working onsite at the International Broadcast Centre or one of the Olympic Venues.

-As part of the Games staff, you will have the opportunity to learn about one of the world’s largest broadcasting operations, as well as the management of large-scale sporting events.
+As part of the Games staff, you will have the opportunity to learn about the world's largest broadcasting operations, as well as the management of large-scale sporting events.

 Gain valuable work experience in English